-To log a support call go to http://support.symbiant.net and click on Submit A Ticket.
+To log a support call go to support and Submit A Ticket.
 Our support site also has a searchable knowledge base and trouble shooter to help you solve common problems quickly.

 Business Continuity Client sites are backup up, off site, daily and a 10 day history kept.
 This means in the unlikely event of a total disaster we can re-instate your site and have you back online within a few hours.

 Your Guarantee If we fail to meet any of our service levels you’ll be eligible to claim for one day’s service fee for the relevant service.

 Our application (the software) is security tested by 3rd party information assurance specialist.
 Our application implements the security recommendations and best practices.
 For our cloud platform we use Qualys to regularly test security and Comodo for online protection.

 UK DATA CENTRE ISO 27001 and ISO 9001

 Unless requested all data is stored and backed up in the UK

 Our cloud hosting is provided and managed by Amazon Web Services and we use 1&1 Ionos Ltd as a off site backup.

 For more information about 1&1 Ionis go to https://www.ionos.co.uk/ Discovery House, 154 Southgate Street, Gloucester, GL1 2EX